BalloonBox-Inc/polkadot-analytics/PolkaBox.md

 2. **External Data Sources**

     - Add more off-chain data sources (this will be an ongoing, never-ending endeavor.
 At the same time, we recognize that growing the database indefinitely would incur cloud fees so funds provision will be made for tech expenses.
 We plan to throttle the public APIs initially to avoid too much traffic once public.
-We plan on using Github donations to keep the public database open and maintained as we see a lot of interest and value in providing rich data via an easy-to-use API alongside blockchain data.
+We plan on using Github donations to keep the public database open and maintained as we see a lot of interest and value in providing rich data via an easy-to-use API alongside blockchain data
-    - Complement public with private APIs because accessing rich data will significantly improve prediction confidence

 3. **Analytics Models**